 (g) From ERCOT to the requesting CR/Provider of Last Resort (POLR), is used to cancel pending transactions involved in a Mass Transition.

-(h) From ERCOT to the gaining CR, is used to cancel pending transaction involved in an acquisition transfer.
+(h) From ERCOT to the Gaining CR, is used to cancel pending transaction involved in an Acquisition Transfer.

 (17) Cancel Response (814_09)